Microbes Control Illness & Aging

 Modern building materials provide ample food for microbes — Just add moisture.

-Clean, dry indoor habitats don’t let microbes grow.
+In theory, clean, dry indoor habitats won’t let microbes grow.

 Sure, microbes still abound indoors.
-They shouldn’t be thriving, but they’re absolutely still there.
+They shouldn’t be thriving, but they’re absolutely still there — so it’s paramount that a building always be dry.

 Water is everywhere we look in buildings.